 If rodents are getting into a rental property, the cause is almost always an external entry point.

-The only effective long-term solution is to identify and block external access points first, then secure internal voids if required.
+Bathrooms, boiler cupboards and loft spaces are where rodents tend to be noticed — not where they enter.
+The plumbing and heating systems simply give them a route to move around once they’re inside.
+The only effective long-term solution is to identify and block external access points first, then secure internal voids where required.

 Why Rodents Enter Rental Properties